hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### 1.2.1.2.
 Adding User Library to CLASSPATH

-When you want to use features such as querying and language interoperability, you might need to add your own Java classes to the Hazelcast member in order to use them from your Node.js client.
+When you want to use features such as querying and language interoperability, you might need to add your own Java classes to the Hazelcast member to use them from your Node.js client.
 This can be done by adding your own compiled code to the `CLASSPATH`.
 To do this, compile your code with the `CLASSPATH` and add the compiled files to the `user-lib` directory in the extracted `hazelcast-<version>.zip` (or `tar`).
 Then, you can start your Hazelcast member by using the start scripts in the `bin` directory.
 The start scripts will automatically add your compiled classes to the `CLASSPATH`.